OpenTwinCities/opentwincities.github.com/events/_posts/2016-03-11-March-22-open-work-meetup.md

 venue_location: "257 19th Avenue South, Minneapolis, MN"
 published: true
 excerpt: |
-  This month we'll be joined by special guest **Amy Riegelman**, Assistant Librarian at the University of Minnesota Libraries, to talk about
+  This month we'll be joined by special guest <em>Amy Riegelman</em>, Assistant Librarian at the University of Minnesota Libraries, to talk about
   <strong>Grappling with Discoverability Consequences + Discovering Gov Web Analytics</strong>.
 ---